 I'm Kayla (she/her).
 I am a psychotherapist who helps folks transform trauma and deepen experiences of presence and connection.
 My practice uses an experiential approach drawn from somatic, expressive arts, and relational psychotherapies.

-I am passionate about this work because I believe fully in our embodied potential for reshaping trauma through creative connection.
-Within my own life, and throughout my career I have witnessed how meeting our somatic self through the arts can open up space for co-creating safe-enough and vibrant relationships.
+I fully believe in our embodied potential for reshaping trauma through creative connection.
+Within my own life, and throughout my counselling career I have witnessed how meeting our somatic self through the arts can open up space for co-creating safe-enough and vibrant relationships.

 We know from abundant research that reshaping trauma is an embodied process, which goes beyond eurocentric models which prioritize cognitive and verbal thought.
 My practice centers embodied presence and connection, drawing upon relational expressive arts therapy and somatic experiencing.